victor-grajski/hypnotic-gestures/README.md

 ## 🚀 Future Enhancements

+- **Panel Carousel**: Allow for more panels by making second row scrollable with gestures
 - **Pattern Recording**: Save and replay gesture settings
 - **More Instruments**: Expand the instrument library
 - **Sequencer**: Let musicians create custom sequences